labsyspharm/cycif.org/data.md

       <h5 class="mt-0">Melanoma Pre-Cancer Atlas (HTAN)</h5>
     </a>
     <p>
       Unpublished t-CyCIF of melanoma and precursor fields from two patients.
 The biopsy from patient 1 illustrates regions of melanocytic dysplasia, normal immune resolution of early melanoma and immune evasion by invasive melanoma.
-Three separate biopsies from patient 2 illustrate a variety of histologic presentations from precursor fields and melanoma in situ to invasive and exophytic melanoma.
+Three separate biopsies from patient 2 illustrate a variety of histologic presentations from precursor fields and melanoma in situ to invasive and polypoid melanoma.
     </p>
   </div>
 </div>